AR banner

 Base: RAF Little Snoring, Fakenham, Norfolk

-Above left: Fg Off.
-Kenneth Eastwood (courtesy Audrey Baker via Linda Ibrom) Right: Flt Lt.
+Above left to right: Fg Off.
+Kenneth Eastwood (courtesy Audrey Baker via Linda Ibrom); Flt Lt.
 Griffith Rogers (courtesy Susan Butt via Linda Ibrom)

 REASON FOR LOSS:

 23 Squadron showing Flt Lt.
-Griff Rogers centre row fifth from left, Fg Off.
-Kenneth Eastwood is shown at rear on extreme left - recognised by Ken baker August 2017. (courtesy Susan Butt via Linda Ibrom) Can you name others shown here?
+‘Griff’ Rogers centre row 5th from left, Fg Off.
+Kenneth Eastwood is shown at rear 1st on the left - recognised by Ken Baker August 2017 (courtesy of Susan Butt via Linda Ibrom)

 Burial details:

 Fg Off.
 Kenneth Eastwood.
-Hanover War Cemetery.
-Joint grave 12E.
-1-2.
+Hanover War Cemetery, Joint grave 12E.1-2.
 Grave Inscription: “"PEACE, PERFECT PEACE" WE, HIS LOVED ONES, MOURN FOR OUR BELOVED SON”.
-Born on the 20th June 1922.
-Son of Harry and Margaret Eastwood and brother of Audrey Eastwood of Upton, Cheshire.
+Born on the 20th June 1922 in Birkenhead, Cheshire.
+Son of Harry and Margaret (née Grosart) Eastwood and brother of Audrey Eastwood of Upton, Cheshire, England.

 Flt Lt.
 Griffith Gilbert Rogers.
-Hanover War Cemetery.
-Joint grave 12E.
-1-2.
+Hanover War Cemetery, Joint grave 12E.1-2.
 Grave Inscription: “LOVED AND REMEMBERED.
 MARJORIE AND FLEUR”.
-Son of James and Elizabeth Rogers of 45 Byron Street, East Ham, London, brother of George, May, Rose and Olwen.
+Born in the 4th Qtr of 1909 East Ham, Essex.
+Son of James and Elizabeth Rogers and brother of George, May, Rose and Olwen of East Ham.
+Husband to Marjorie (née Pilton) of Stanford Le Hope, Essex England.

 Pages of Outstanding Interest